flopp/go-staticmaps/README.md

 ### General
 The command line interface tries to resemble [Google's Static Maps API](https://developers.google.com/maps/documentation/static-maps/intro).
 If neither `--bbox`, `--center`, nor `--zoom` are given, the map extent is determined from the specified markers, paths and areas.

+`--background` lets you specify a color used for map areas that are not covered by map tiles (areas north of 85°/south of -85°).

 ### Markers
 The `--marker` option defines one or more map markers of the same style.
 Use multiple `--marker` options to add markers of different styles.